 “For our Arthurian literature class, we wrote one of our essays on the side of a cliff in the South of England, which was a really cool experience.
 For Advanced Writing, we took influences from London and incorporated them into our final project.”

 Jessica’s Capstone Project, “Writing an X-Ray,” examined the impact of English and literature classes on students in the medical field.
-Throughout the process, Jessica connected with several faculty members for guidance, including Professor Sari Altschuler (English) and Professor Moya Bailey (Women’s, Gender, and Sexuality Studies).
+Throughout the process, Jessica connected with several faculty members for guidance, including Associate Professor of English, Sari Altschuler and Associate Professor of Women’s, Gender, and Sexuality Studies, Moya Bailey.

 “Professor Altschuler was a co-mentor during my capstone project.
 Because her specialty is looking at healthcare and narrative medicine, I learned a lot from her about what work is being done in the narrative medicine field.
 She directed me to a lot of really wonderful resources that I ended up using in my capstone project.”